LennartHennigs/Knulli-and-RGXX-Notes/README.md

   - `Anisometric Filtering OFF`
   - `Texture Filtering Auto`

-- `Skip Buffer Effects` could result that the game is not rendered.
+- `Skip Buffer Effects` could result in the game is not being rendered.

 ### Amstrad